-The line between the crimson-clad Paladin and Pastor Uchebo is blurred; subtle foreshadowing to the film’s resolution in hindsight.
+The line between the crimson-clad Paladin and Pastor Uchebo is blurred; subtle foreshadowing the film’s resolution in hindsight.
 Uchebo’s attempts at an exorcism begin with intense prayers through to having Asabi leashed to a tree trunk; reminiscent of how some mentally ill persons are treated in this country.
-We still kind of observe all this through Godwin’s eyes.
+We still observe all this through Godwin’s eyes.
 There is a disquieting naiveté to Godwin as he is outraged at the superstitious opiate this rural community is hooked on.
-He comes to Asabi’s defence along with a younger preacher and school teacher, Pastor John who acts as some conduit for empathy.
+He comes to Asabi’s defense along with a younger preacher and school teacher, Pastor John (Joseph Otsiman) who acts as some conduit for empathy.

 It doesn’t help that the character at the centre of the witchcraft accusation has little personality, albeit deliberately so.
 Dzidzornu as Asabi has a withdrawn cadence cutting a cowered figure for most of the film with her ever distant eyes.
 We watch her through Yeboah’s stationary objective lens as she does little else and never has her moment making it difficult to connect.
 We have to rely mostly on her foster mother for a second hand emotional connect but that’s not the real thing.
 I needed more from Asabi, something via the visuals that spoke to the audience, if not the characters around her or at least offer some concrete answers to why she is the way she is.